Emmely2008/Test-Assignment-with-Selenium2/README.md

 Given that this is just a snap shot of the tests to be implemented for this application I would say we do tests according to the test pyramid.

 Because this is an ReatJS application you're perfectly able to unit test your UI in all of these frameworks aswell.
-The test would probably move to Service test by using this because such tests usually test logic rather than the GUI.
+The test would probably move to Service test by using this because such unit tests usually test logic rather than the GUI.

 We make a few test to check that the fron-end is "healthy".
 This aligned with the test pyramid be cause we are doing tests in the higher level and the pyramid suggest us to do fewer tests there.